bradleeharr/Hamming/README.md

-# LEditHammingCode
+# Hamming

+Hamming codes are error-correcting codes used to detect and correct single-bit errors in a sequence of bits.
+Hamming codes are often used in error-correcting RAM, and Hamming codes demonstrate the capabilities of simple error correction algorithms.

 **VLSI Implementation of Hamming Encoder and Decoder Circuit using LEDIT**

 # Project Description

 This project details the VLSI implementation of a Hamming (7,4), error-correcting code encoder and decoder.
 Within digital systems, error-correcting codes are used to reduce the probability of errors in data to create reliable transmission within noisy mediums.

-There are two types of error-correcting codes: Block Codes and Convolutional Codes.
+There are two types of error-correcting codes:
+* Block Codes
+* Convolutional Codes.

 The Hamming (7,4) code is a simple block code that adds 3 bits of redundancy to 4-bit blocks to create 7-bit blocks.

 Error correction is essential in many digital systems to ensure data integrity.
 Take, for instance, the case of transmitting a character.
 If the character is encoded as an ASCII value, 'A' corresponds to 0x41, and in binary 01000010.
 If a single bit error occurs during the transmission, and the received character is now 01010010, the receiver would interpret this character now as an ‘R.’ This becomes a significant problem when applied at large scales and in noisy systems, where a valid string of characters could become entirely indecipherable.
 The importance of each bit is even more significant when dealing with compressed files or data, where even a single bit can be important enough to render the information invalid.